Whether you’re a local or a tourist, these are the things to do in Hong Kong which you must try at least once in your lifetime.

 Ladies’ Market, Tung Choi Street, Mong Kok, Hong Kong

-49. Grab a souvenir at the Temple Street Night Market
+60. Grab a souvenir at the Temple Street Night Market

 Set against a backdrop of vibrant colours and captivating night vibes, the revitalised Temple Street boasts an authentic and lively atmosphere that promises an enchanting visit.
 Visitors can immerse themselves in the authentic decorations that serve as must-visit photo spots, capturing the heart and soul of Hong Kong’s nightlife.
-Indulge your senses in an array of delicious Hong Kong snacks and diverse specialty products, experiencing a fusion of exotic flavours that will both satisfy your taste buds and leave you feeling fulfilled.
+Indulge your senses in an array of delicious Hong Kong street food and diverse specialty products, experiencing a fusion of exotic flavours that will both satisfy your taste buds and leave you feeling fulfilled.

 Temple Street Night Market, Temple Street, Yau Ma Tei, Hong Kong

-50. Take a peek into the past at Kowloon Walled City Park
+61. Take a peek into the past at Kowloon Walled City Park

 What used to be the Kowloon Walled City is now a beautiful garden with preserved artefacts from the past.
 The space has a rich history of transforming from a military fort to a lawless walled city to finally a historical park.
 The Kowloon Walled City Park is a great place to take a walk through nature while learning about a vital part of Hong Kong’s history.